-The tomb of Sir Ralph Woodford in St Mary's, Ashby Folville, has survived in a
+The tomb of Ralph Woodford in St Mary's Church, Ashby Folville, has survived in a

 remarkably good condition.
-It is one of the finest examples of its kind in
+It is one of the finest examples of an incised slab in

 Leicestershire and is the only shrouded figure on a Leicestershire or